Online Self Paced - Nursing Assistant Certified Program Information

-There are 51.5 hours that make up the theory section.
-These hours are delivered in the classroom through lectures, discussion, videos, and assignments.
+There are 41.2 hours that make up the theory section.
+These hours are delivered in the self paced online through lectures, discussion, videos, and assignments.
 After passing a written exam the student is able to proceed to the clinical experience.

 Nursing Assistant, Certified Program reviews conviction/criminal history records when considering individual for admission and continuation.
 These reviews are carried out because they relate to the essential qualifications of potential and continuing students under the Nursing Assistant, Certified Program curriculum standards, as well as to the safety and security of patients and public.